 Commodity producers’ earnings are sensitive to underlying commodity prices (USCI).
 It’s worth noting that analysts’ recommendations and target prices are based on expected forward earnings.

 The graph above shows BHP Billiton’s (BHP) consensus revenue and EBITDA (earnings before interest, tax, depreciation, and amortization) estimates.
-According to data compiled from analysts’ estimates, they expect BHP to deliver revenue of $36.7 billion for 2017, a rise of 1% year-over-year.
+According to data compiled from analysts’ estimates, they expect BHP to deliver revenue of $37.9 billion for 2017—a fall of 1% YoY (year-over-year).

-BHP has already seen a ~25% valuation expansion in 2016 due to better-than-expected commodity prices and the resulting estimates for the company.
-Miners Glencore (GLNCY), Southern Copper (SCCO), Teck Resources (TCK), and Freeport-McMoRan (FCX) have also seen their trading multiples expand after their valuation multiples fell steeply in January 2016.
+BHP has seen an upward revision of 6% in revenues and 21% in EBITDA in the past year, mainly due to better-than-expected commodity prices.
+Miners Glencore (GLNCY), Southern Copper (SCCO), Teck Resources (TCK), and Freeport-McMoRan (FCX) have also seen their estimates rise after their valuation multiples fell steeply in January 2016.